hsjobeki/nix-types/docs/src/intro.md

 __By specifying doc-strings I hope to improve the quality of in-code-comments so we can automagically build different formats of documentation.

+Especially __function / api documentation__.
+Things like 'Getting Started' and 'How to do xy...z' are not covered from this.

 Specifying syntax rules for type annotations in comments is also very important as those need to be parsed consistently.
 To provide analysis over those types.

 External tool like: [noogle.dev](https://noogle.dev) already utilize and demonstrate the enormous potential that lies in understanding `type` abstractions.